Soquel Demonstration State Forest: Popularity for mountain biking

 The forest, also known as "Demo," is home to a series of mountain biking trails.
-Many of the singletrack trails course down ridges, largely on old logging road cuts created when the forest was first logged beginning in the 1930s.
+Many of the singletrack trails course down ridges, largely on old logging road cuts, created when the forest was first logged in the 1930s.
 These routes were adopted as part of the recreational trail network when Cal Fire acquired the property in the early 1990s.
 Additional singletrack trails were established through Cal Fire's collaborations with local mountain biking clubs in 2000 (Braille Trail) and 2015 (Flow Trail).
 The trails have grown into some of the most popular in the California Bay Area and attract bikers from around the world.

-The trail network changes over time as Cal Fire conducts timber harvests in different areas of the forest.
-Old logging cuts (and the trails on them) are evaluated for long-term impacts to the watershed and steep sections are modified to limit erosion by either obliteration and recontouring, installing drainage structures, applying a top coat of hard crushed rock, or other measures.
-Singletrack trails are often realigned to help improve the recreational experience while protecting the watershed from excessive sediment delivery into the creek.
+The trail network undergoes changes over time as Cal Fire conducts timber harvests in different areas of the forest.
+The old logging cuts, along with the trails on them, are evaluated for their long-term impacts on the watershed.
+Steep sections are modified to limit erosion, either through obliteration and recontouring, installing drainage structures, applying a top coat of hard crushed rock, or other measures.
+Singletrack trails are often realigned to help improve the recreational experience while simultaneously protecting the watershed from excessive sediment delivery into the creek.